maxm4/aspefm/data/Readme.md

 Pickled data structure containing the stocihiometric matrix of the previous network for use with extension *EFMChecker*.

-Code for constructing this structure not yet distributed, as simplifications will be done at a later date.
+Code for constructing this structure distributed with *mparser*, simplifications will be done at a later date.

 ```mcs_example_hadicke.lp4```: